fabric/fabric/docs/installation.rst

 .. note::

-    If you've obtained the Fabric source via source control and plan on updating often, we highly suggest doing ``python setup.py develop`` instead -- it will use symlinks instead of file copies so that use of the Python library or command-line tool will always use your checked-out version.
+    If you've obtained the Fabric source via source control and plan on updating your checkout in the future, we highly suggest doing ``python setup.py develop`` instead -- it will use symlinks instead of file copies so that use of the Python library or command-line tool will always use your checked-out version.

 Dependencies
 ============